jean-pierreBoth/MultiStochGrad.jl/README.md

 Small tests consist in a line fitting problem and logisitc regression.

-The logistic regression test and example run on the digits MNIST, as in the second paper on SCSG.
+The logistic regression test and example run on the training files of the digits MNIST database, as in the second paper on SCSG.

-The data files can be downloaded from [MNIST](http://yann.lecun.com/exdb/mnist).
+The data files can be downloaded from [MNIST](http://yann.lecun.com/exdb/mnist), then modify accordingly the paths declared in file TestLogisiticRegression.jl.

 The database has 60000 images of 784 pixels corresponding to handwritten digits form 0 to 9.